 How do we select the funds that we recommend to our clients?

-The second pillar is Fees.
-However, rather than just take the extreme view that fees are the only aspect you should consider when choosing providers, we base our selection on an expense ratio which takes into consideration both fees and performance of KiwiSaver funds.
-We do this by incorporating into our Investment Selection process KiwiSaver funds which have above-median returns and below-median fees.
-This allows our clients to be invested in funds which charge a reasonable fee while still delivering good returns.
+The third pillar is fees.
+However, rather than just take an extreme view that fees are the only aspect you should consider when choosing KiwiSaver providers, we base our selection on value for money.
+This allows our clients to be invested in funds that charge a reasonable fee while still delivering good returns.

-We also understand that the fees charged by the KiwiSaver providers vary according to the service they provide such as active fund management, responsible investment funds and most importantly, access to Financial Advice.
+We also understand that the fees charged by KiwiSaver providers can vary according to the service they provide, such as active funds management, responsible investment funds, and, importantly, access to Financial Advice.

 We run through the following process on a quarterly basis.